 Grammar and vocabulary

 - IELTS is a test of English.
-That goes without saying but no matter if we're looking at the speaking, writing, reading or listening part of the test, only those with a native like knowledge and use of grammar and vocabulary will obtain the highest scores possible.
+That goes without saying but no matter if we're looking at the speaking, writing, reading or listening part of the test, only those with native-like knowledge and use of grammar and vocabulary will obtain the highest scores possible.
 That means understanding not only the meaning of words in context but also how they are pronounced, common synonyms and antonyms associated with them and their frequent collocations.
-When we look in more detail at specific types of ielts listening test questions it becomes clear that the test is as much a test of vocabulary as it relates to meaning than anything else.
-So, whatever you're doing, be it reading or listening, keep a notebook handy to note down words and their uses and the contexts to which they often belong. (give simple example)
+When we look in more detail at specific types of IELTS listening test questions it becomes clear that the test is as much a test of vocabulary as it relates to meaning than anything else.
+So, whatever you're doing, be it reading or listening, keep a notebook handy to note down words and their uses and the contexts to which they often belong. (give a simple example)

 Listening: what, when and how

-- The vocabulary notebook idea is nothing new of course and forms part of how you, as learner to become test taker, is actively learning the language.
+- The vocabulary notebook idea is nothing new of course and forms part of how you, as a learner to become a test taker, is actively learning the language.
 When it comes to listening this means several things.
 The first is to listen to a wide range of sources, on a variety of topics.
-We're lucky these days to have so much listening material open to us, on the whole free of charge to listen to on our desktops, laptops, tablets, smartphones, TVs and radios.
-There are podcasts and closed -captioned videos beyond our physical capacity take in more than a very small percentage.
+We're lucky these days to have so much listening material open to us, on the whole, free of charge to listen to on our desktops, laptops, tablets, smartphones, TVs and radios.
+There are podcasts and closed-captioned videos beyond our physical capacity that take in more than a very small percentage.
 All this wealth of listening material must come with a few golden rules.
 Rule number one: listen with a purpose in mind.
 At first, this might simply be to think of and note down before you listen what you know about the topic and what you predict or expect the listening will be about.
 Then, while and after you listen, write a summary of what you heard) Rule number two: take advantage of your time.
 You can listen when you're driving, listen during work breaks, listen while you're doing routine tasks like cleaning, washing clothes or even cooking.
 Make listening to English part of your daily routine.

 - If you need help looking for podcasts or other audio-video sources, there are always the TED talks (www.ted.com) as well as those available at www.bbc.co.uk or at www.theguardian.com and www.independent.co.uk for British English.
 Variety of accents, as we will discuss below, is important, so you should also look at leading newspapers from the USA such as www.nytimes.com or just go to https://www.podcastinsights.com/top-us-podcasts/ for a list of over 100 US podcast sites.
 Let's not forget Australia.
 Start out with https://www.theaustralian.com.au/podcasts.
 In the end, there is so much out there.
 You are sure to find something you like.

 - IELTS more than other international exams also offers a wide range of accents.
 Don't be put off by that.
-You will hear a mix of British, Australaian (mainly Australian but also New Zealand) and American accents in the listening section.
-It makes sense then to listen to a variety of accents while preparing.
+You will hear a mix of British, Australian (mainly Australian but also New Zealand) and American accents in the listening section.
+It makes sense to listen to a variety of accents while preparing.
 Practice tests will give you that variety but if you are not so familiar with or feel less comfortable with one or more of these, spend more time familiarising yourself with them.
-Remember that the voices you hear in ielts listening tests will all be speaking clearly with intelligible regional accents that should not be at all difficult to understand.
+Remember that the voices you hear in IELTS listening tests will all be speaking clearly with intelligible regional accents that should not be at all difficult to understand.
 It's not as if you´ll be listening to marked local accents that we often hear in films and TV shows.

 Focus: control and concentration